louissse/louissse/README.md

 <h3 align="center"> Frontend Developer and Educator </h3>

-- 🔭 I’m currently working on my portfolio and getting some hands on experience with some JavaScript frameworks.
+- 🔭 I’m currently working on my portfolio and getting hands on experience with some JavaScript frameworks.
 - 🌱 I’m currently learning design and how to draw.
 I'm also brushing up on all things Frontend through [Frontend Masters](https://frontendmasters.com/).
 - 💬 Ask me about teaching programming and effective ways of learning something new